3.5 EcoBoost vs 5.0 Coyote

 • For purists, the raw sound of the V8 will not be present.

-• The 3.5 EcoBoost V6 is more expensive vs the 5.0 Coyote V8 engine.
+• The 3.5 EcoBoost V6 is more expensive than the 5.0 Coyote V8 engine.

 • Excess carbon build-up on the 3.5 EcoBoost is a common problem faced by the owners.
 It may cause power loss and misfires.
-This has been fixed in the newer iterations, but older ones still suffer from carbon build-up issues.
+The newer iterations have fixed this, but older ones still suffer from carbon build-up issues.

 5.0 Coyote Pros And Cons